fsyth/hue-photon/README.md

 #### Compact Wiring Layout

 It is possible to rewire the circuit above so that only the analog side of the Particle Photon board is used.
+In this case, power is supplied by setting one of the analog pins to output maximum voltage using `digitalWrite(A0, HIGH);`.
+The other analog pins are used for input, as before.

 ![Compact Wiring Diagram](wiringdiagramcompact.png)